-The Coastal Pollutant Remediation (CPR) Grant Program was established in 1996 by the Massachusetts Legislature to help communities identify and improve water quality impaired by nonpoint source (NPS) pollution.
-The CPR program—which is administered by CZM—provides funding to Massachusetts municipalities to assess and treat stormwater pollution from paved surfaces and to design and construct commercial boat waste pumpout facilities.
-Since 1996, more than $9.4 million in CPR grants have been awarded.
+The Coastal Pollutant Remediation (CPR) Grant Program was established in 1994 by the Massachusetts Legislature to help communities identify and improve water quality impaired by nonpoint source (NPS) pollution.
+The CPR program—which is administered by CZM—provides funding to Massachusetts municipalities to assess and treat stormwater pollution from impervious surfaces and to design and construct commercial boat waste pumpout facilities.
+Since 1996, more than $11 million in CPR grants have been awarded.

-Latest CPR Awards: On August 3, the Executive Office of Energy and Environmental Affairs (EEA) announced over $500,000 in funding through CZM’s CPR Grant Program to the communities of Barnstable, Everett, Kingston, Melrose, Plymouth, and Yarmouth.
+Fiscal Year (FY) 2022 Grant Awards - On August 25, 2021, the Executive Office of Energy and Environmental Affairs (EEA) announced $287,640 in funding through CZM’s Coastal Pollutant Remediation Grant Program to protect coastal water quality in Massachusetts.
+The Fiscal Year 2022 CPR grant recipients are the communities of Barnstable, Milton, New Bedford, and Provincetown.
 See the EEA Press Release.

-To improve coastal water quality by reducing or eliminating NPS pollution, the CPR Grant Program funds projects that:
+To improve coastal habitat and water quality by reducing or eliminating NPS pollution, the CPR Grant Program funds projects that seek to:

 Three categories of projects are funded: